sirkoik/FallingObjects/README.md

  Requires that node.js be installed.

 # Current tasks
-1. Getting object loader to work
+1. Getting object loader to work (working on promise implementation)
+    1. Trying to get objects instead of promises.
-2. Making the field of falling objects even.
+2. Making the field of falling objects even. (mostly done)

 # Credits
 Snow crystal images: www.snowcrystals.com